Is your child as safe as they could be in the car?

 Yep, you read that right — middle school.
 Your child should sit in the back seat of the vehicle whenever possible until the age of 13.
 Again this is due to car design and safety features, specifically front air bags and the risk of injury to front seat passengers in the event of a crash.

 - Thick coats and snowsuits can significantly decrease the safety of a seat.
 It’s best to buckle your child in without one of these on and then put the coat on before you go out.

 - Car seats expire!
 They shouldn’t be used after the expiration date.
-They usually expire seven to 10 years after they were manufactured.
+They usually expire six to 10 years after they were manufactured.